Federal first-time homebuyer programs

 Repeat buyers may only have partial entitlement remaining and would need to adhere to certain VA loan limits.
-For 2021, the maximum loan is $548,250 in low-cost areas, rising to a maximum of $822,375 in higher-priced areas.
+For 2022, the maximum loan is $647,200 — a nearly $100,000 increase from the year before.
 You would then use your remaining entitlement — in addition to a down payment, if necessary — to secure another VA home loan.

 You won’t be required to pay for private mortgage insurance or a mortgage insurance premium.
 However, the VA will charge a one-time funding fee to help cover the costs of providing your loan.

 The fee ranges from 1.4% to 3.65% of your total loan amount, and you can either pay it upfront or finance it, meaning it will be added to the balance of your loan.
 What you’ll be charged depends on whether you put down any money, your service record, your type of loan and whether you’ve had a VA loan before.

 How to qualify for VA loans

 This type of loan is available to regular military personnel, veterans, reservists and National Guard personnel.
 It’s also open to spouses of members who died on active duty or as a result of a service-connected disability.